TRAVEL GUIDES

 We had a bit of a dilemma, torn between keeping this paradise a hidden gem and sharing its secrets with our friends.
 But you know what they say, sharing is caring… So here goes!

-The first thing to know about the Costa Brava (which translates as “wild coast”) is its dual nature: there’s the captivating coastline with its rocky cliffs overlooking emerald clear waters, and the serene rural Emporda countryside.
+The first thing to know about the Costa Brava (which translates as “wild coast”) is its dual nature: there’s the captivating coastline with its small coves , rocky cliffs and pine trees overlooking emerald clear waters, and then, there is the quiet rural Emporda: the inlands of Costa Brava.
 Both parts are composed of ancient fishing and stone villages, each with their own distinct character.

-In this region, you'll find numerous charming spots without any flashy extravagance.
+In this region, you'll find numerous beautiful spots without any flashy extravagance.
 Here, we are not particularly interested in luxury, but we do value quality.
-The charm lies in an elegant simplicity - a place rich in heritage and landscapes, where we savor a slow life relaxing in small coves and eating every day the most flavorful tomatoes (so sweet, that they could pass as dessert)!
+The charm lies in an elegant simplicity, a place rich in heritage and landscapes, where we savor a slow life relaxing in small beaches, driving around and eating every day the most flavorful tomatoes (so sweet, that they could pass as dessert)!

 Costa Brava